Networks

 Labels

 The Labels option in the left-hand-side menu gives you a lot of control over the appearance of node labels.
 By default, labels are only shown once you select a node and then they are only shown for that node and the nodes that it is connected to.
-You can change this though by changing the Show Labels setting to either Always or When Toggled Only.
-If this setting is set to Always then labels will be shown for all visible nodes.
+You can change this though by changing the Show Labels setting to Always in which case labels will be shown for all visible nodes.
 For smaller networks this may be desirable but for most networks showing labels for all nodes will fill the screen with labels.
 However, you can easily reduce the number of labels that are shown though by clicking Filter and then clicking on the Labels tab before filtering labels by an attribute, for example the same attribute that you are sizing nodes by if you are sizing nodes by an attribute.
-The other option for Show Labels is When Toggled Only.
-If this option is selected then labels will not be shown even after selection but can be toggled on or off for all visible nodes by pressing the "n" key on your keyboard.

-There are a total of six other settings for labels in the bottom window:
+There are a total of three other settings for labels in the bottom window:

-5. Style: By default your node labels will be Bold but the style of the text can be changed to unbolded (i.e. regular) or you can add italics to the labels by selecting the italics options or the bold italics option.
+3. Style: By default your node labels will be Bold but the style of the text can be changed to unbolded (i.e. regular).

 Layers